zazathomas/Security-Engineering-Diaries/docs/blog/posts/homelab.md

    - Solution: Regular `gVisor` sandboxing trials and seccomp profiles tailored to each workload.

 3. **Power Outages Are the Ultimate Test**:
-   - After a 12-hour blackout corrupted my local Ceph storage, I adopted a 3-2-1 backup rule:
+   - After a 12-hour blackout corrupted my local storage, I adopted a 3-2-1 backup rule:
      - **3 copies** of data (local, Oracle Cloud, and Cloudflare R2).
      - **2 formats** (raw disks and containerized volumes).
      - **1 air-gapped backup** (an offline SSD updated monthly).

 4. **Documentation Is Survival**:
    - My early "I’ll remember how this works" phase led to days of reverse-engineering my own setups.
-Now, everything is codified in IaC (Terraform + Ansible) and Obsidian.
+Now, everything is codified in IaC (Terraform + Ansible) and well documented on Obsidian.

 ---